The Irena Sendler Family & CastLearn more about the people involved...

 Mr. Conard says, “Irena Sendler has changed my life and the lives of my students.
 She continues to make a huge difference in our world.”

 Norman still works with the original student founders of the projects, all of which are in their 30’s.
-“Mr. C.” has won a number of state and national teaching awards.
+“Mr. C.” has won a number of state and national teaching awards including the National Teacher Hall of Fame.

 During my freshman year in high school, I asked to be in a National History Day project.
 We found the story of an amazing woman; our research began there.
 We thought the project would end after the national competition but, to our surprise, the project had taken a life of its own.